qyyin0516/CellTICS/README.md

     -pathway_names                  pathway information, given as 'reactome/ReactomePathways.txt'
     -pathway_relation               the hierarchy among the pathways, given as 'reactome/ReactomePathwaysRelation.txt'

+ The following options have default settings and do not have to be specified.

+ For `code/get_gene_pathways.py`:

+    -species                        species which the dataset is from, default: 'mouse'

+ For `code/main.py`:

+    -print_information              if the information of training procedure is printed, default: True -ensembl                        if genes are represented as Ensembl ID, default: True -species                        species which the dataset is from, default: 'mouse' -normalization                  if the data is normalized, default: True -marker                         if marker genes are extracted, default: True -highly_expressed_threshold     threshold for highly expressed genes, default: 0.95 -lowly_expressed_threshold      threshold for lowly expressed genes, default: 0.9 -n_hidden_layer                 number of hidden layers of the neural network, default: 5 -epoch_ctp                      epochs for training the neural network for cell type, default: 10 -epoch_subctp                   epochs for training the neural network for sub-cell type, default: 10 -learning_rate                  learning rate, default: 0.001
+    -batch_size                     batch size, default: 32
+    -l2_regularization              L2 regularization parameter, default: 0.0001
+    -print_cost                     if the cost of each epoch is printed, default: False -pathway_importance_threshold   threshold to measure the pathway is important for the cell type, default: 0.1

 ### An example
 Run the following codes: